yiliaomsft/app-service-quickstart-docker-images/wordpress-alpine-php/0.3/README.md

 5. Push your changes to the your forked repo
 6. Login to Azure portal and select your web app
 7. Click on Application Settings -> App Settings and change GIT_REPO to use your repository from step #1.
 If you have changed the branch name , you can continue to use linux-apservice .
 If you wish to use a different branch , update GIT_BRANCH setting as well.

-##### OPTION 2 :
-You can update ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  to enable app service storage to have file persistence .
-Note when there are issues with storage  due to networking or when app service platform is being updated , your app can be impacted .

 ## Limitations